Do you want to live a fully nourished life that you love? YES!

 - I worked with cancer patients for over six years while pursuing my masters degree in Health Psychology.
 During graduate school, I developed an exercise and stress management intervention to enhance the quality of life in cancer patients.
 This experience showed me how fragile life is and taught me the practices of gratitude and forgiveness.

 - I have completed over 3,000 supervised hours conducting group and individual psychotherapy.
 At the same time I was receiving supervision as a life coach.
-At the end, I decided I like coaching better, but weave in psychotherapy when it is needed.
-I have coached thousands of clients in how to access the greatest possibility for their lives.
+I decided I like life coaching better, and weave in my training and experience as a psychotherapist to support deeper work with my clients.
+I have successfully coached thousands of clients in how to access the greatest possibility for their lives.
+I was voted one of the best life coaches in the San Francisco Bay Area in 2016.
+Yes!

 - My last name, Hauck means Breath in German.